dovellous/mambos-software-developer-test/README.md

 ## Software Developer Test

-This is a take-home test that requires you to deliver a working prototype of a Online Ordering Platform using React.js.
+This is a take-home test that requires you to deliver a working prototype of an Online Ordering Platform using React.js.
 Below are some instructions and guidelines for the test:

 1. **Duration**: The test should take 48 hours to complete, allowing candidates to demonstrate their skills and commitment to the project.

-2. **Requirements**: The prototype should be a multi-page web / mobile application built using React.js, showcasing the candidate's understanding of web development technologies and their ability to work with a popular JavaScript framework.
+2. **Requirements**: The prototype should be a multi-page web / mobile application built using React.js, showcasing your understanding of web development technologies and your ability to work with a popular JavaScript framework.

-3. **Evaluation**: The candidate should be evaluated on their ability to learn and work with a new technology stack, as well as their problem-solving and communication skills.
+3. **Evaluation**: As a candidate, you should be evaluated on your ability to learn and work with a new technology stack, as well as your problem-solving and communication skills.

 4. **Assessment**: After the test, you can assess the candidates based on the following criteria:
    - How well they followed the instructions and met the requirements.
-   - The quality of their code and the design of their application.
+   - The quality of your code and the design of your application.
-   - Their ability to learn and work with a new technology stack, such as React.js.
+   - Your ability to learn and work with a new technology stack, such as React.js.
-   - Their problem-solving and communication skills.
+   - Your problem-solving and communication skills.
    - Planning, ideas, mood board, colour pallet, sketches, elements etc
    - Correct use of data structures and algorithms
    - Aesthetic design